naszhu/project-context/Docs/25-05-29 meeting log.md

 - current data: T target (content coding) didn't drop all the way, only until list 4;

 - unchanging coding alone , changing change,
-- or c, raise LL powoer1, both change weight , unchange weight: simoutaniously reduce change
+- or c, raise LL powoer1, both CC weight adjust only (model approach 1), and/or UC weight asjust also (model appraoch2): simoutaniously reduce change

 Ask Rui: Khana model, context is previous item; -> it predict what kind of serial position effect?
 What the changing context could be?